Visit our friends on the

 0-12 years: €20.00

-The Ferry does not run during the winter months (1st September to March 31st)
+Please note that the Ferry does not run during the winter months (September 1st to March 31st)

 To enquire about our private hire option, VIEW PRIVATE HIRE

-Please note additional sailings added before and after this time subject to demand.
+Please note additional sailings may be added subject to demand.

 July & August